scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 An ISD is governed by one or multiple **Voters**.
 Furthermore, each ISD has a set of ASes that form the ISD core, known as the **Core ASes**.
 The set of Core ASes and Voters may be but do not necessarily have to be the same entities, since Voters do not require an AS number.
 Governance is implemented by a policy called the **Trust Root Configuration** (TRC), which is negotiated by the Voters and which defines the locally scoped roots of trust used to validate bindings between names and public keys.

 Authentication in SCION is based on X.509 certificates that bind identifiers to public keys and carry digital signatures that are verified by roots of trust.
 SCION allows each ISD to define its own set of trust roots, along with the policy governing their use.
 An ISD's TRC is used for signatures pertaining to information originating from that ISD, such as paths, but for nothing originating outside of the ISD.
-This ISD-level scoping of trust roots enhances security by strictly limiting effect of a compromise to data originating from the compromised AS.
+This ISD-level scoping of trust roots enhances security by strictly limiting effect of a compromise to data originating from the compromised ISD.
 An ISD's trust roots and policy are encoded in the TRC, which has a base and serial number, a list of public keys that serves as root of trust for various purposes, and a voting quorum governing the number of signatures required to update TRCs.
 The TRC serves as a way to bootstrap all authentication within SCION.
 Additionally, TRC versioning is used as an alternative to revocation in case of compromised roots of trust.

 The TRC also provides *trust agility* by enabling relying parties (endpoints and ASes) to select the trust roots used to initiate certificate validation.